 The site is on the edge of the town centre having numerous bus stops in the site and on the fringe and safe cyling areas.
 The site has immediate access from the ring road and main travel routes.
 The site is also a 5-minute walk from the ECML station.

-Risk of contamination unknown but likely due to past industrial uses. would indicate unsuitable for housing.
+Risk of contamination unknown but likely due to past industrial uses.
+Possible that landfill gas would indicate unsuitable for housing.